Definitions and interpretation

 - Any or all of the above Data may be required by us from time to time in order to provide you with the best possible service and experience when using our Website.
 Specifically, Data may be used by us for the following reasons:

-- to obtain advice, quotes and information on Telecommunications Services from professional advisers;
+- to obtain advice, quotes and information on Digital Services ;

 - We may use your Data for the above purposes if we deem it necessary to do so for our legitimate interests.
 If you are not satisfied with this, you have the right to object in certain circumstances (see the section headed “Your rights” below).